deakinshaun/VersatileController/README.md

 ![Example application using the controller](Screenshots/applicationcontroller.png)
 ![Example application using the controller, with the hand skin](Screenshots/applicationhand.png)

-The versatile controller is an application for an android phone that turns the phone into a controller for virtual reality applications.
+The versatile controller is an application for a phone that turns the phone into a controller for virtual reality applications.
 The supporting software provides a virtual representation of the controller that can be integrated into Unity applications.

 ![View of the controller application](Screenshots/controllercontrols.png)
 ![View of the controller application, with the hand skin](Screenshots/controllerhand.png)